Sketch of LACIS-T in the TROPOS cloud laboratory building: © Schulz und Schulz Architekten GmbH; Ingenieurbüro Mathias Lippold, VDI; TROPOS.

 LACIS-T is a closed loop wind tunnel (Göttingen type).
-The air inside the channel circulates continuously with a flow rate of up to 10.000 l/min.
-The actual measuring section of the channel is 2 m long, 80 cm wide and 20 cm deep.
-Cloud formation occurs via turbulent mixing of three conditioned flows (i.e. two particle-free air streams, and one aerosol stream) brought together at the inlet of the measuring section.
+The air inside the system circulates continuously with a flow rate of up to 10.000 l/min.
+The actual measurement section is 2 m long, 80 cm wide and 20 cm deep.
+Cloud formation occurs via turbulent mixing of three conditioned flows (i.e. two particle-free air flows, and one aerosol flow) brought together at the inlet of the measurement section.
 Turbulence is thereby generated by two passive, planar grids in the particle-free air streams (approx. 5.000l/min each).
 The main feature is that the thermodynamic (mainly temperature (-40°C < T < 25°C) and water vapor concentration (-40°C < Td < 25°C, Td: dew point temperature)) and flow conditions of the three flows can be separately adjusted and controlled with high precision.